Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Over time, persons with dementia will need more and more help with daily tasks.
+Over time, people with dementia will need more and more help with daily tasks.
 These include eating meals, taking medications, and getting enough exercise.
 They also include personal care needs, such as bathing and dressing.
 To reduce stress, make these activities part of a routine.
 Ask family and friends to lend a hand.
 And be aware that your loved one’s abilities can change from day to day.
 If you have problems meeting your loved one’s needs, it’s time to get help.
 Talk to a social worker or local support agency—such as a local Alzheimer’s Association chapter.